 At 6:41, the internal temperature was 176º

 This eight-degree heat increase happened because of the rules of heat transfer.
 The temperature on the surface of the meat was the same as the inside of the oven when I first removed the meatloaf from the oven — they were both 350º.
 The room air temperature was 70º.
-When I took the meatloaf out of the oven, the heat on the surface of the meat had to go somewhere in order for the meat temperature to equilibrate with the room temperature.
+When I took the meatloaf out of the oven, the heat on the surface of the meat had to go somewhere for the meat temperature to equilibrate with the room temperature.
 Some of that heat went into the room and some went into the center of the meatloaf that was only 168º when the meatloaf first came out of the oven but rose to 176º within five minutes.

 Cooking for a Crowd at The Nashville Food Project: